statamic/v2-docs/content/pages/2.addons/2.anatomy/10.controllers/index.md

 }
 ```

-Each public method in the controller can have a route pointed toward it.
+## Usage

+There are two ways routes can be directed into a controller.
+They differ depending on whether they are going through
+the front-end of the site, or through the control panel.

+### Front-end

+A common use case for addons is to be able to have a form, which would need to be handled somehow.
+You could submit
+that form to the method a controller would handle.

+Whenever a request is made to `/!/foo/bar`, it will be routed into a corresponding controller method.
+In this case, assuming there is an addon named `Foo`, it's `FooController.php`'s `bar` method will be called.

+Note that the `/!/` in the URL is customizable, so when outputting form actions, you can use the [$this->actionUrl()](/addons/helpers#actionUrl) helper.

+### Control Panel

 We can route to the controller action above by editing the routes array in our addon's `routes.yaml` file.

 ``` .language-yaml
 routes: